 Retracting and releasing the slide retracts (i.e., cocks) the striker firing pin against its surrounding striker spring.
 This action also causes the rear of the striker to protrude from the slide’s steel backplate, where it then serves as a tactile and visual indicator of the gun’s status.
 There is no second-strike capability—you must retract the slide to re-set the striker.

-The polymer frame is colored black.
+The polymer frame on my gun is colored black, but Springfield offers gray and flat dark earth frames, too.
 Its gripping areas, including the forward face of the ample and rounded trigger guard, are covered with an improved version of Springfield’s All-Terrain texturing, with the more highly-raised gripping rectangles having their top edges slightly rounded.
 The dust cover features a picatinny accessory rail on which I was easily able to place and remove an Insight Technology X2 Subcompact LED light.

 I found target thumb rests at the top of the grips.
 These are matching depressions that can function as a thumb rest.
 Springfield included these because of handgun import regulations that permit arms only if they receive enough points for having “Sporting Purposes” features.
 The XD thumb rests are officially recognized as having target or sporting purposes and thus get Springfield needed points.
 For those choosing not to use them, they don’t interfere at all with an alternative gripping method.